OdedMous/HMM-POS-Tagger/README.md

 My main ideas was to map a word by:
 - its suffix/prefix.
 - if it contains a number
-- some more little spelling things, such as if the word has capital first letter or if the word contains $.
+- some more little spelling things, such as if the word has capital first letter or if the word contains the symbol '$'.

 Further thoughts one should check:
 - combaine suffix/prefix with other spelling properties of the word.